genienyc/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 Getting and Cleaning Data Course Project

-The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+This is the project assignment for the Getting and Cleaning Data Course.
+This project make use of data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the data for the project:
+Here is the link to the complete dataset as supplied by this project assignment:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The dataset includes the following files -
+The dataset being used for this project are as follows -

 *  'features.txt': List of all features.
 *  'activity_labels.txt': Links the class labels with their activity name.
 There are 6 different activities